mistalloc1/gmrs/ROADMAP.md

 - Handle shape of real world data.
 - We don't have to use all of it, just load and provide some data-driven recommendations.

-**2.** Provide instructions for including GMRS in web app projects and verify they can be used.
-The initial focus is either Java Spring/Spring Boot ecosystem or Clojure backend development (but the aim of the project is to be encapsulated enough so it can be used from outside of Clojure).

-- This includes having at least somewhat sound API design...
-- ...and basic db connection through JDBC (probably), maybe also some NoSQL.
-- Getting into Maven central could be delayed for until I'm more sure about the project.

 #### Work items

 - [x] clean get/get-governor, get/get-options functions as private `defn-`s or separate ns %